WGBH-MLA/AAPB2/app/views/primary_source_sets/gore-bush.md

 4) Should you have more time to dive deeper, the sources in this set could serve as starting points for more in-depth class activities.
 For example:

    a.
 To build on discussions relating to the “Debating the Role of the Electoral College” source, you could put together a role-playing group activity debating the function and utility of the Electoral College.
 Divide the students into three groups: Group One researches and prepares arguments for the importance and necessary relevance of the Electoral College and why it should remain; Group Two researches and prepares arguments against the Electoral College in America today and why we should abolish it; Group Three acts as jurors and/or respondents tasked with weighing arguments for each side and deciding the future of the Electoral College.
 To further critical thinking on the issue, include a post-activity assignment allowing students to reflect on their experience, articulating key takeaways not only from research and deliberation but also from the dynamics of group work in general.

   b.
 The ways that news outlets covered election night results remains one enduring issue highlighted by the 2000 election, raising questions about the efficacy of “horse-race” election and campaign reporting.
-The sources “Election Night 2000: One of Political History’s Longest Nights” and “‘A Journalistic Crime Against Accuracy’?
-Broadcast Reporter Regrets Election Night 2000 Coverage,” offer opportunity to engage students in the role of journalism in informing the public in a timely yet responsible manner.
+The above sources offer opportunity to engage students in the role of journalism in informing the public in a timely yet responsible manner.

+  - “Election Night 2000: One of Political History’s Longest Nights”
+  - “‘A Journalistic Crime Against Accuracy’?
+Broadcast Reporter Regrets Election Night 2000 Coverage,”

 One way to do this could be a role-playing activity where students take on the role of reporters, editors, and fact-checkers in a live newsroom setting.
 Putting students into teams of competing news organizations, you could provide various poll data, statements from campaign officials, and even incomplete vote count totals to each team at different intervals and let them collaborate to make decisions about what, how, and when to report that information and make projections/conclusions about election outcomes.
 This activity allows students to consider first-hand the short-term pressures of using incomplete poll data/vote count returns to be first with a scoop versus the ethical implications of tempering coverage with patience and steady fact-checking and corroboration, and managing expectations of viewers/stakeholders.

 <hr>